MaitreyaSahu/first-round/README.md

 var who = identity();
 alert(who);
 ```
->- Javascript compiler automatically adds semicolon after all the statements.
+> - Javascript compiler automatically adds semicolon after each statement.
+>
->- Javascript considers return keyword as a statement and it adds a semicon after that.
+> - If nothing is there after return keyword in the same line, It is considered as an empty return statement and a semicolon will gets added after that.
+> - And an empty return statement allways returns undefined.
->- To avoid this issue either we can keep the return expression at the same line next to return keyword followed by a space character.
+> - To avoid this issue either we can keep the return expression at the same line next to return keyword followed by a space character.
->- Or we can wrap our return expression in a parenthesis. provided the opening parenthesis must be in the same line with the retun key word.
+> - Or we can wrap our return expression in a parenthesis. provided the opening parenthesis must be in the same line with the retun keyword.

 ## 5. Are display: none; and visibility: hidden; are different?
 Explain.
->- Both will hide the element with a subtle difference.
+> - Both will hide the element with a subtle difference.
+>
->- But the differnce is display: none will hides the element and and it will not even take any space in the the browser window as if the element is not present at all.
+> - But the differnce is the display: none property, hides the element and and it doesn't even take any space in the the browser window as if the element is not present at all.
->- Where as for visibility: hidden, it will just hide the visibiity of the element by keeping the space taken by the element untouched.
+> - Where as the visibility: hidden property, just hides the visibiity of the element and keeps the space taken by the element untouched.
+> - It means the element will occupy the space in the browser window but the content will not be visible.